 When you hate something, time will go incredibly slowly.
 It will drag out like crazy.

 I remember when I had a tooth pulled out and the dentist said it was going to be a quick 20 – 30 minutes.
-In the end it took a bit longer than that but for me sitting in the chair, stressed and uncomfortable it felt like hours!
+In the end, it took a bit longer than that but for me sitting in the chair, stressed and uncomfortable it felt like hours!
 After having the tooth pulled, I had to catch a train for nearly 5 hours and believe me I’ve had long haul overseas flights that have felt shorter!

 Try to limit doing things that you dislike.
-Easier said that done I realize but give it your best shot.
+Easier said than done I realize but give it your best shot.
 Just in case your job is something you hate, I wrote a post about that recently you can read here.

 Related post – 5 Ways to Make Doing Something You Hate Easier